Our Curriculum

 Play is intrinsic to our program.

-Not only does children’s creativity, imagination and problem-solving thrive, but play builds confidence and positive social interaction, which are the foundations of a happy life.
+• Not only does a child’s creativity, imagination, and problem-solving thrive, but play builds confidence and positive social interaction, which are the foundations of a happy life.

 Physical development is a key component in play and learning.